-Pilates classes for seniors at COTA NT in Spillett House have been suspended due to the coronavirus pandemic.
-Pilates has been part of our Fit for Life program, which encourages seniors to stay healthy, grow stronger and to improve their mobility, strength, flexibility and balance.
-Classes will resume as soon as possible.
+Pilates is part of our Fit for Life program, which encourages seniors to stay healthy, grow stronger and to improve their mobility, strength, flexibility and balance.
+Classes have resumed for COTA NT members at Spillett House (July 2020) with a limit of 10 people attending.

-Pilates classes for seniors were held at COTA NT in Spillett House every Monday (with the exception of public holidays and instructor ‘rest days’).
-Pilates was part of our Fit for Life program, which encourages seniors to stay healthy, grow stronger and to improve their balance, flexibility and co-ordination.
+Pilates classes for seniors are held at COTA NT in Spillett House every Monday (with the exception of public holidays and instructor ‘rest days’) and Tuesdays at Greenfields Durack Retirement Living Community Centre (Palmerston).
+Pilates is part of our Fit for Life program, which encourages seniors to stay healthy, grow stronger and to improve their balance, flexibility and co-ordination.

 Supported by Regis Aged Care & Regis Home Care